4 Online Colleges with Online Degrees in Library Science

 The library director often holds the highest leadership role.
 This person manages and prepares the budget, develops strategies, creates service and employment policies, and plans fundraising events.

-But to climb up to this position, one must hold a master’s degree and have enough work experience in the Library Science field.
+However, to climb up to this position, one must hold a master’s degree and have enough work experience in the field of library science.

 High School Teacher